g3w-suite/g3w-suite-documentation/projectsettings.md

 ![](images/manual/qgisserversetmapexpetent.png)

-##### WMS Capabilities - CSR restrictions
+##### WMS Capabilities - CRS restrictions
 **In this section it is possible to define the `projection systems` for which the project is available in relation to `OGC services`.**

-It is clearly necessary to insert the projection system on which the project was made, this SR is added by clicking on the **'Used'** button.
+It is clearly necessary to insert the projection system on which the project was made, this CRS is added by clicking on the **'Used'** button.

 Other geographic reference systems can be implemented by clicking on the **'+'** button and choosing from the list of reference systems.